-102. Orientation in Engineering(Fall)

-This course is prerequisite for all other courses in Engineering.
-Its objects are threefold: to prepare the student for further engineering courses, acquaint him with the curriculum, and introduce him to the profession.
-Topics of study are: study techniques, curricula, the fields of engineering, reference sources, slide rule, engineering, calculations, graphs, ethics, and the engineer as a servant of God and man.
+102. Orientation in Engineering This course is prerequisite for all other courses in Engineering.
+Its objects are to prepare the student for further engineering courses, acquaint him with the curriculum, and introduce him to the profession.
+Topics of study are: curricula, the fields of engineering, reference sources, slide rules, calculations, dimensional analysis, graphs, technical writing, ethics, law, and employer relations

-113. Engineering Drawing (Winter)

-Engineering drawing is the language of engineering.
+113. Engineering Drawing Engineering drawing is the language of engineering.
 This two-quarter sequence is, therefore, designed to make the student literate in the language of the engineering professions.
 First-quarter topics of work are: selection and use of instruments, line work, lettering, projection, multiview drawing, auxiliary views, section views, conventional practices, and sketching.
-(Prerequisit: 102).
+Based upon proficiency in these areas, second-quarter topics lead to the preparation of working drawings.
+Emphasis is given to an understanding of the engineer's approach to technical problems, thereby laying the foundation for creative work.
+These topics are:developments and intersections. dimensions, shop processes, threads and fastenings, welding drawings, and working drawings.
+(Prerequisite: 102.)